Restoration St. Eusebius' Church gets going again

 Flying buttress sculptures for St. Eusebius's

 The St. John's Cathedral in 's-Hertogenbosch is familiar to many people in the Netherlands.
-Quite recently to that church there has been a lot of attention for flying buttress figurines: under the Jeroen Bosch year there is a jetty built into the gutter through which everyone can view the famous flying buttresses images with your own eyes, under the title ‘a Wonderful Climb‘.
+Quite recently to that church there has been a lot of attention for flying buttress figurines: on account of the Jerome Bosch year, a scaffolding was built into the roof gutter, providing access so that everyone can view the famous flying buttress figurines with their own eyes, under the title ‘a Wonderful Climb‘.

-However, less known is that there is another church in the Netherlands whose flying buttresses traditionally were covered with flying buttress figurines: the St. Eusebius's Church in Arnhem (the Netherlands).
+However, less known is that there is another church in the Netherlands whose flying buttresses used to be covered in flying buttress figurines: the St. Eusebius's Church in Arnhem (the Netherlands).
 This church currently is mainly in the news because its restoration has met with financial difficulties.
 But I am hopeful of a positive course of the further restoration.

 Much of the church and tower was heavily damaged by bombing and shelling in World War II, so after the war an enormous amount of new work had to be carved.